klof44/armada/README.md

 A stupid discord bot that does random shit

-If you want to run the bot make sure you have your bot token in bot/settings/token and memes in bot/funny
+Don't even try to run this bot yourself as it is unstable and constantly changing.
+This repo is mostly for issues and having a backup of my code.